andrewcooke/Stupid.jl/README.md

-**Language** - [Julia](http://julialang.org/) combines the speed of C (or close) with the flexibility of Python and has ambitions to replace statistical analysis packages like R.  So it seemed like the perfect candidate for this work.
+**Language** - [Julia](http://julialang.org/) combines the speed of C (or close) with the flexibility of Python and has ambitions to replace statistical analysis packages like R.